klzdr/klzdr/README.md

 <p align="center">
   <b>Aspiring IT Professional | Web & Mobile Developer</b><br>
-  <a href="INSERT_YOUR_PORTFOLIO_LINK_HERE">Explore my Portfolio ➜</a>
+  <a href="klzdr-portfolio.vercel.app">Explore my Portfolio ➜</a>
 </p>

 ---

 ### 💻 About Me
-I am a Bachelor of Science in Information Technology graduate from New Era University with a background in Mobile App and Web Development.
+I am a Bachelor of Science in Information Technology 3rd Year College Student from New Era University with a background in Mobile App and Web Development.
 I am passionate about building functional applications using Laravel and React Native.

 ### 🛠 Tech Stack
 **Languages & Frameworks:**